Nouxx/chemins-du-melantois/docs/architecture.md

 # Site Architecture

-This project is a static website designed with performance as a top priority.
+This project is a **static** website designed with performance and SEO as a top priority.

 ## Layers